C-D-Lewis/dash-api/README.md

 watchapps can use the Dash API to show Android data or control Android features _without a bespoke Android app needing to be written for each one_.
-Once a user has installed the Android app, they can install as many Pebble apps that use the Dash API without any further installation required.
+Once a user has installed the Android app, they can install as many Pebble apps that use the Dash API without any further Android app installation required.

 Developers using this library should direct their users to install 'Dash API for Pebble' from the Google Play Store, or check that they have it installed already.
+The library will inform you of this if a request times out by delivering `ResultCodeUnavailable` to your `DashAPIErrorCallback`.

 ## Example App